nonprofit

 • Guide Dog and Service Dog Regulation by British Columbia, Canada, the Service Dog Pass from AKC, and various assessments worldwide.

-• Multi-year advisory to the German government and Federal Ministry of Labor and Social Affairs
+• The German Assistance Dog Ordinance, “AHundV”, detailing specifics regarding §12 e-l BGG, and years of advisory to the German government and the Federal Ministry of Labor and Social Affairs

-• Quality criteria of the German health insurance regarding guide dogs for the blind (“Qualitätskriterien”).
+• The quality criteria of the German health insurance regarding guide dogs for the blind (“Qualitätskriterien”).

 • The assistance dog assessment by the German BHV.